Google SEO Outbound Link Building: a guide to backlink building

 (Note: Although Google does not share PageRank (weight) information publicly, they still use it as the basis for their algorithm.)

-You can use theSemrushEasily check predictive metrics for PageRank ("PageRating").
-Simply drop the URL into the Semrush in the "Page Permission Score" section and then check its "Page Permission Score":
+You can use theSemrushEasily check PageRank ("PageRating") predictors.
+Simply drop a URL into Semrush and check its "PageRating":

 Website Permissions